-German applicants must submit the following documents to the Embassy of Japan in Berlin by February 15, 2025.
+German applicants must submit the following documents to the Embassy of Japan in Berlin, Germany, by February 15, 2025.
 Early submission of applications and documents is encouraged.
 The submitted documents will not be returned.

-Document Original Сору 1) Application Form 1 2 2) JET Programme Applicant Self-Report Medical Condition(s) 1 2 3) Letters of Reference from two referees in Japanese or English (or German and handed in together with 1 each 2 each an English translation made by the applicant) 4) Certification of Graduation from a vocational college, etc., or coaching 0 3 certification/qualification of one's specialised sports field (if any) 5) Essay (Statement of Purpose) typed, single-sided, double-spaced on A4 paper, not exceeding two pages.
-This 1 2 page limit must be strictly observed.
+Document Original Сору 1) Application Form 1 2 2) JET Programme Applicant Self-Report of Medical Condition(s) 1 2 3) Certified Academic Record/Transcript (see also 11c of JET2025InstructionsGermanCIR.pdf) Inclusive of all college/university courses If a physical copy is not provided by your institution, a printed copy of the digital version must be submitted.
+1 2 4) Essay (Statement of Purpose) Typed, single-sided, double-spaced on A4 paper, not exceeding two pages.
+This page limit must be strictly observed.
 The essay is to be written in English.
-6) Document which shows your nationality (copy of the relevant page of your 0 3 passport, if not yet available a copy of your Personalausweis) 7) Criminal Record (Only for applicants with a criminal record) • In the case the applicant is unable to obtain his/her criminal record by the time of application, a document proving you have applied will be accepted.
-In this instance, the criminal record itself must then be submitted by March 4, 2025. • Please see 6.1 in regards to obtaining a criminal record.
-1 0 8) Tabellarischer Lebenslauf (auf Deutsch!) mit aktuellem, farbigem und digital eingefügtem Bewerbungsfoto in Passfotogröße 1 2
+1 2 5) Certification of Graduation If you have not graduated yet, you must submit a certificate of expected date of graduation.
+If 1 2 this is not provided by your institution, one of your references must contain your expected date of graduation (being prior to end of July - not the end of semester).
+6) Letters of Reference 2 each References written in either Japanese or English must be submitted.
+2 • If you have not graduated with a BA yet, one of the two referees must be someone related to your university (see also above point 5) Certification of Graduation).
+7) Teaching or language proficiency qualifications 0 3 (TEFL/TESL/TESOL/JLPT) (Only for applicants with these types of qualifications) 8) Document which shows your nationality (copy of the relevant page of your passport.
+0 3 (Wenn Sie noch keinen Reisepass haben, reicht vorerst eine Kopie vom Personalausweis) 9) Criminal Record (Only for applicants with a criminal history) • In the case the applicant is unable to obtain his/her Criminal Record by the time of application, 1 0 a document proving you have applied will be accepted.
+In this instance, the Criminal Record itself must then be submitted by March 5, 2025.
+Please see 6.
+1) below in regards to obtaining a Criminal Record.
+10) Tabellarischer Lebenslauf (auf Deutsch!) mit aktuellem (max.
+6 Monate), farbigem und digital 1 2 eingefügtem Bewerbungsfoto in Passfotogröße, max.
+2 Seiten.